swiftlang/swift-org-website/_posts/2024-01-25-summer-of-code-2023-summary.md

 To address these and other issues we explored a different design for key path literal expression type-checking: infer the root type of the key path first and propagate that information to the components and infer capability based on the components before setting the type for the key path expression which made it a lot easier to diagnose contextual type failures and support previously failing conversions.
 This approach improves the performance as well because literal is resolved only if context expects a key path and root type is either provided by the developer explicitly or is inferable from the context.

-With new approach implemented the compiler now produces the following diagnostic:
+With the new approach implemented the compiler now produces the following diagnostic:

 ```swift
 error: cannot convert value of type 'KeyPath<User, String>' to expected argument type 'WritableKeyPath<User, String>'